Key takeaways as Donald Trump is sworn in as 47th US president

 In Central America, he has urged Panama to “return” the Panama Canal, claiming unfair trade practices across the US-built waterway.
 To the north, he has encouraged Canada to become the US’s “51st state”.
 And in the case of Greenland, he has refused to rule out “military or economic coercion” in his push to assimilate the autonomous Danish territory.

-Trump reprised several of those issues in his inauguration speech, accusing Panama as treating the US “very badly”.
+Trump reprised several of those issues in his inauguration speech, accusing Panama of treating the US “very badly”.

 “We gave it to Panama,” Trump said of the canal.
 “And we’re taking it back.”